Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Origin of Income Differences and Implemented Inequality

 Merit-based earnings inequality and efficiency costs increase implemented inequality.
-When worker earnings are randomly assigned, spectators implement a Gini coefficient equal to $\hat{\beta}_0 = 0.420$ (columns 1 and 2).
-Assigning worker earnings based on their performance increases the implemented Gini coefficient by $\hat{\beta}_1 = 0.240$ Gini points ($p<0.01$), or $57$ percent of the luck condition Gini.
-Similarly, introducing a cost to redistributing earnings increases the Gini coefficient by $\hat{\beta}_2 = 0.188$ Gini points ($p<0.01$), or $44$ percent of the luck condition Gini.
-This corresponds to an implied elasticity of inequality with respect to the efficiency cost of approximately $0.18$, meaning that a one percent increase in the cost is associated with roughly a 0.18 percent increase in the Gini.
+When worker earnings are randomly assigned, spectators implement a Gini coefficient of $\hat{\beta}_0 = \getval{gini_b0}$ (columns 1 and 2).
+Assigning worker earnings based on their performance increases the implemented Gini coefficient by $\hat{\beta}_1 = \getval{gini_b1}$ Gini points ($p<0.01$), or $\getval{gini_b1_pct}$ percent of the luck condition Gini.
+Similarly, introducing a redistribution cost increases the Gini coefficient by $\hat{\beta}_2 = \getval{gini_b2}$ Gini points ($p<0.01$), or $\getval{gini_b2_pct}$ percent of the luck condition Gini.
+This corresponds to an implied elasticity of approximately $\getval{gini_elast}$: a one percent increase in the cost is associated with roughly a \getval{gini_elast} percent increase in the Gini.

 The coefficients are similar when using only the first decision of each spectator, albeit with a slightly smaller impact of the performance condition.
-For example, in column 3 we estimate that assigning worker earnings based on performance relative to luck increases the Gini coefficient by $\hat{\beta}_1 = 0.191$ Gini points ($p<0.01$), or $44$ percent of the luck condition Gini.
-Still, given the magnitude of the standard errors, we cannot reject equality of coefficients between columns 2 and 3 at the conventional significance levels.
+Column 3 shows that assigning worker earnings based on performance (relative to luck) increases the Gini coefficient by $\hat{\beta}_1 = \getval{gini_b1_fd}$ Gini points ($p<0.01$), or $\getval{gini_b1_fd_pct}$ percent of the luck condition Gini.
+Still, given the standard errors, we cannot reject equality of coefficients between columns 1 and 3 at conventional levels.

 The results are robust to several sample restrictions, specification checks, and alternative dependent variables.
 Appendix~\ref{sec:robustness} shows robustness to (i) excluding spectators who failed the attention check (Appendix Table~\ref{tab:rob_att}); (ii) excluding spectators who rushed through the experiment (Appendix Table~\ref{tab:rob_tim}); (iii) excluding spectators who allocated strictly more earnings to the loser than to the winner (Appendix Table~\ref{tab:rob_los}); (iv) excluding spectators whom we classify as having non-standard fairness ideals (Appendix Table~\ref{tab:rob_oth}); (v) excluding spectators who redistributed more when there was an efficiency cost (Appendix Table~\ref{tab:rob_eff}); (vi) estimating the regression separately for each cohort (Appendix Table~\ref{tab:rob_coh}); (vii) including round fixed effects (Appendix Table~\ref{tab:rob_round}); and (viii) using the net-of-efficiency-cost share of earnings redistributed as the outcome (Appendix Table~\ref{tab:rob_red}).